carringtonlab/TargetFinder/README.md

 Predicted targets are printed out if they are equal to or lower than the cutoff score specified.

-Note: the -i option limits FASTA35 to reverse complement matches only, but you can use the -r option with targetfinder.pl to search both strands of a sequence database.
+Note: the -i option limits SW to reverse complement matches only, but you can use the -r option with targetfinder.pl to search both strands of a sequence database.
 This should be done if the database is a genome sequence so that target sites on both strands can be found.

 References
 ============